Criminology, Gender and Sexualities, MSc

 You can use Stockwell Street library and online resources to support you in these activities.

-You can also join our lively Criminology Society and participate in volunteering and employability events to get your career off to a flying start.
+You can also join our lively Criminology Society and other student societies to participate in volunteering and employability events to get your career off to a flying start.

 Overall workload